-- in the United States, 11 million people hold leadership positions – they are supervisors and managers;
+- In the United States, 11 million people hold leadership positions – they are supervisors and managers.

-- according to Officevibe, the most unproductive employees work for bad bosses, and 50% of respondents admitted that they are ready to quit if the management does not appreciate them.
+- According to Officevibe, the most unproductive employees work for bad bosses, and 50% of respondents admitted that they are ready to quit if the management does not appreciate them.

-How to celebrate
+How to take part

-When is National Boss Day celebrated in 2022?
+When is National Boss Day celebrated in 2023?

 National Boss Day is observed on October 16 each year.